 Manager, Member Services and Communications

-Alexandra promotes the coalition and its efforts internally and externally through numerous channels and public relations.
-She seeks to develop communications plans to enhance the SAC’s strategic initiatives and strives to present information about the organization in engaging and meaningful ways to its stakeholders.
+Alexandra promotes the Coalition and its efforts internally and externally through public relations and the SAC’s numerous communications channels.
+Through her work in communications, she seeks to enhance the SAC’s strategic initiatives and strives to present information about the organization in engaging and meaningful ways to its stakeholders.

 Alexandra previously worked in marketing and communications at Volunteers of America.
 She captured the stories of socially marginalized groups and created marketing materials to promote the organization’s mission.
 She also produced several projects for the Inter-American Foundation in Washington, D.C., highlighting the agency’s international outreach.

 Alexandra’s work has been recognized by such organizations as the Academy of Interactive & Visual Arts and the American Association of University Women.
-She is originally from Colombia.
-Alexandra holds a master’s degree in communication from Johns Hopkins University and a bachelor’s degree in English from Duke University.
+She holds a master’s degree in communication from Johns Hopkins University and a bachelor’s degree in English from Duke University.

 Sofie primarily focuses on Higg Transparency.
 Together with the SAC members, Sofie co-creates the Higg 2020 Communication Roadmap and communication tools.
 She facilitates the communication work for the European footwear product labeling pilot.
 She also leads various communication focused Task Teams and is involved in SAC communication activities.
 In addition, she maximizes value of the SAC membership by supporting Scandinavian, German and Dutch members in adopting the Higg Index.
 Sofie actively engages stakeholders in all her projects.